 As our experience with 48MP sensors has corroborated, these sensors haven’t been designed for use at full resolution and the 64MP sensors will yield the best results at 16MP resolution.
 The improvement in image quality of midrange phones using such sensors is primarily because of the software smartly using these theoretical sub-pixels.

 In daylight, the software can group the four subpixels in two and shoot an image at different exposures from both halves and combine the capture into one image with a better dynamic range (similar to how HDR works).

-Some other Samsung 64MP GW1 sensor features include dual conversion gain (DCG) that allows the sensor to adjust the light intake in a bright environment, high-performance Phase detection Autofocus, and Full HD videos capture at 480fps (so, FHD 960fps slow-motion videos will still be software trickery).
+Some other 64MP sensor features include enhanced light sensitivity, dual conversion gain (DCG) that allows the sensor to adjust the light intake in a bright environment, high-performance Phase detection Autofocus, better color fidelity.

 List of phones with 64MP Camera